arshiyaaa7/Novellea-Bookstore/README.md

 **"Stories wrapped in grace"**

 Novellea is a book-selling e-commerce system built using a microservices architecture with Spring Boot.
-This project is under active development by an undergraduate intern with a vision to create an Amazon-style virtual bookstore.
+This project is under active development by an undergraduate student with a vision to create an Amazon-style virtual bookstore.
 The primary focus is on building the backend system using real-world architecture practices with RESTful microservices.

 ---